-Currently, I am volunteering for a women’s organization (BOSFAM) in Tuzla, Bosnia and Herzegovina.
+Currently, I am volunteering for a women’s organization (BOSFAM) in Tuzla, Bosnia, and Herzegovina.
 Many Bosnians were refugees in Germany during the war in the 90s, and there is a long history of migration from the Balkans to Germany, Austria, and Switzerland.
-I am surprised and pleased each day by how handy my German speaking abilities are here.
+I am surprised and pleased each day by how handy my German-speaking abilities are here.
 Just last month I traveled to Linz, Austria to give a presentation about BOSFAM’s work in German for an audience of over 300 people.
-Thankfully, I was well-prepared for this experience as a result my German classes at Georgetown.
+Thankfully, I was well-prepared for this experience as a result of my German classes at Georgetown.

 Patrick Costello, COL’07

 Having taken German for three years in high school, I came to Georgetown in 2003 knowing I wanted to major in German and that I wanted to take advantage of the opportunities Georgetown offered for study abroad.
 I started with Intensive Advanced German my first semester, and I really liked how the Department’s classes were interdisciplinary in nature and brought in aspects of German politics, history, and culture from the beginning.
 The German major was flexible enough to enable me to do a second major in Government as well.